 Let me explain a little more.
 ‘Looking fresh’ is the ability to see things from different perspectives and open yourself up to new opportunities.
 Its imperative if you really want to problem solve in new ways and hence critical for creativity & innovation.

-Looking with fresh eyes, from new perspectives fills our brain with stimulus which we naturally call on when seeking out new ways of doing things.
+Looking with fresh eyes fills our brain with new stimuli.
+Then, we naturally call on them when seeking out new ways of doing things.
 I think of it as ‘food for the brain’.

 We all tap into past experiences when faced with a challenge.
-So, it goes without saying that the more diverse the experiences you have the greater your power to creatively problem solve.
+So, the more diverse the experiences you have the greater your power to creatively problem solve.
 The truth is that we won’t get this diversity of experience by remaining at our desks, interacting with the same circle of people or sticking to our natural routines.

 For me this this has been about forcing myself to say yes to opportunities that stretch and push me.
 I’m constantly reminding myself that saying YES will give me a fresh look at the world.

-This daily habit meant that last year I travelled the equivalent of 1.5 times around the world visiting 31 cities over 9 countries.
-I said YES to go to take on work in Armenia, Moscow and Turkey.
-I said yes to tackle some big hairy challenges with clients, I said yes to my daughter joining me in the company and came out the other side the better for all these experiences.
+This daily habit meant that last year I travelled the equivalent of 1.5 times around the world visiting 31 cities over 9 countries: I said YES to go to take on work in Armenia, Moscow and Turkey, I said yes to tackle some big hairy challenges with clients, and I said yes to my daughter joining me in the company and came out the other side the better for all these experiences.

 I can’t count the number of times that I’ve called on these experiences to help others with a creative solution or used an example or story to help teams learn something new.
 One that I call to mind is sharing a story of how a Leadership team in Russia built their culture of trust and respect with a team in the US!
 Yes, it involved Vodka but the principles could be shared by all.

-So, if you want to develop some fresh new habits to boost your creative brain here are my top 3 ways to get started.
+If you want to develop some fresh habits to boost your creative brain, here are my top 3 ways to get started: